mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-If we compare the memory usage of the two, it will be easier to visualize why it is better to return a class range.
+Let's compare the memory usage of the two.
+It will be easier to visualize why it is better to return a class range.

 ```python
 #import sys